coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 * href: `https://scene.fbx`
 * src: `https://otherworld.gltf#mainobject`

 > It also allows **sourceportation**, which basically means the enduser can teleport to the original XR Document of an `src` embedded object, and see a visible connection to the particular embedded object.
+Basically an embedded link becoming an outbound link by activating it.

 # Navigating 3D